taubman33/comedian/README.md

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description

 I had to use an interesting way of calling the API, it took a lot of help from Steve to get it to work.
 I also needed some help from Michael in getting the audio file to play properly.
-So while I am proud of how those two functions have worked out, I would not feel good putting them here.
+So while I am proud of how those two functions have worked out, I would not feel right putting them here since I was so reliant on the instructors to get them working.

 I am happy with the styling now, especially in the main div section where the jokes are loading into the container, flanked by the two images.
 I used photoshop to make the images the same sizes so they would fit in easily (both scaled width + height 25%), and used Flex to get them aligned properly, which I am feeling more comfortable using now than I was when I began this.
 I have a feeling that this is not going to format properly in this, but;